WellthCare

 Beyond Traditional Coverage: The Emerging Health-to-Wealth Model

-While the list above defines the standard coverage landscape, innovative models like WellthCare are redefining what it means to be "covered" by directly connecting healthcare utilization to tangible financial benefits for the employee.
-This represents a structural shift from a system that merely pays claims to one that actively rewards health.
+The list above covers the basics.
+But some companies are going further.
+Innovative models like WellthCare are redefining what it means to be "covered" by directly connecting healthcare utilization to tangible financial benefits for the employee.
+It's a shift away from just paying claims toward actively rewarding health.

-In this new category-the Health-to-Wealth Operating System-coverage is just the starting point.
-The system is designed so that using the preventive care that is typically covered ($0-co-pay screenings, annual physicals, medication adherence) automatically generates positive financial outcomes for the employee.
+In this new category—the Health-to-Wealth Operating System—coverage is just the starting point.
+The system turns typical preventive care—$0 screenings, annual physicals, medication adherence—into real financial gains.
 This includes:

-• Earned, spendable income: Real dollars deposited into a WellthCare Store™ for purchasing FSA-approved, health-boosting products, creating instant gratification for healthy behaviors.
+• Earned, spendable income: Real dollars land in a WellthCare Store™ to spend on FSA-approved products—instant gratification for healthy choices.

-• Automatic retirement contributions: Direct deposits into a Pension or SEP IRA, turning everyday health actions into visible, long-term wealth building.
+• Automatic retirement contributions: Direct deposits into a Pension or SEP IRA turn everyday health actions into visible long-term wealth.

-• Proactive bill reduction: Services that actively reduce out-of-pocket expenses on the back end, complementing the upfront coverage.
+• Proactive bill reduction: Services that actively shrink out-of-pocket costs on the back end.

 This model doesn't change the underlying medical services covered but fundamentally changes the incentives and outcomes associated with using them.
+WellthCare, the first Health-to-Wealth Benefit System, provides employees with $0-co-pay care and rewards them with store dollars and automatic retirement contributions for verified preventive actions, turning healthcare from a cost into a wealth-building tool.
 For employers, it transforms the benefits package from a static cost center into a dynamic system that lowers claims, reduces waste, and improves retention by making employees both healthier and wealthier.

 Compliance and Plan Design Considerations

-When evaluating coverage, HR and benefits leaders must ensure plans comply with key regulations:
+When you're evaluating coverage, compliance with regulations isn't optional.
+HR and benefits leaders must ensure plans comply with key regulations:

-• ERISA: Governs reporting, disclosure, and fiduciary duties for employer-sponsored plans.
+• ERISA: Requires reporting, disclosure, and fiduciary duties for employer-sponsored plans.

 • HIPAA: Protects the privacy and security of health information.